 In order to optimize the re-training, it is necessary to reduce of the number of training samples, by extracting the most supporting data samples for re-training from all data samples (pool samples) that have been used for inference.

 5.13.3 Potential requirements

-REQ-AIML_RETR-CON-1: The AIML MnS producer shall have the capability of allowing an authorized AIML MnS consumer to provide the counters and thresholds to be monitored to trigger the retraining of an AIML entity.
+REQ-AIML_RETRAIN-1: The AI/ML MnS producer should have the capability of allowing an authorized AI/ML MnS consumer to provide the counters and thresholds to be monitored to trigger the retraining of an ML entity.

-REQ-AIML_RETR-CON-2: The AIML MnS producer shall have the capability of allowing an authorized AIML MnS consumer to update the AIML entity with the data counters and thresholds to be monitored to trigger the retraining of that AIML entity.
+REQ-AIML_RETRAIN-2: The AI/ML MnS producer should have the capability of allowing an authorized AI/ML MnS consumer to update the ML entity with the data counters and thresholds to be monitored to trigger the retraining of that ML entity.

-REQ-AIML_RETR-CON-3: The 3GPP management system shall have a capability for the AI/ML training producer to request from the AI/ML inference producer the most supporting data samples for re-training from all data samples (pool samples) that have been used for AI/ML inference.
+REQ-AIML_RETRAIN-3: The 3GPP management system should have a capability for the authorized MnS consumer to request and receive from the AI/ML inference producer the most supporting data samples for re-training from all data samples (pool samples) that have been used for AI/ML inference.

-REQ-AIML_RETR-CON-4: The 3GPP management system shall have a capability for the AI/ML inference producer to provide to the AI/ML training producer the most supporting data samples for re-training.
+REQ-AIML_RETRAIN-4: The 3GPP management system should have a capability for the AI/ML MnS inference producer to provide to the ML training MnS producer the most supporting data samples for re-training.

 5.13.4 Possible solutions